-Laura currently works part -time and enjoys spending the rest of her time looking after her two-year old daughter.
+Laura currently works part -time and enjoys spending the rest of her time looking after her two young children.
 Laura has a passion for water-skiing and competes in New Zealand National tournaments each year.
-She also enjoys participating in a “mum bootcamp” regularly, running with her dog, has completed a few half marathons, and is a bit of a snow bunny in winter; skiing and snowboarding.
+She also enjoys participating in a “mum bootcamp” regularly, running with her dog, has completed a few half marathons, and is a bit of a snow bunny in winter: skiing and snowboarding.